 Scott’s background at large financial firms led him to realize that a boutique firm like CooksonPeirce gives him the time and resources to truly deliver a client-focused experience and to build quality long-term relationships.
 Scott appreciates the opportunity to pass along his knowledge gained from years of experience to educate clients along the path to financial success and freedom.

-Scott joined CooksonPeirce in 2017 and has 10 years of experience in financial and wealth management.
-Prior to that, he served as an investment advisor and assistant vice president at PNC Wealth Management, where he was responsible for the portfolio management of $250 million in assets.
+Scott joined CooksonPeirce in 2017 and has over 10 years of experience in financial and wealth management.
+Prior to that, he served as an investment advisor and assistant vice president at PNC Wealth Management, where he was responsible for the management of client portfolios.
 Previously, Scott served as a financial advisor at Merrill Lynch Wealth Management.

 Scott received a B.S. in management and his M.B.A. from the Pennsylvania State University and completed the executive program in financial planning at the University of Georgia.
 He holds the Certified Financial Planner™ designation.